nicksrandall/scrollJack/README.md

 ## Event Handler Props
 - event: the raw scroll event
+- viewport: an object with the width, height, top, bottom, left, right, of scroll container;
 - scrollPositionY: how far the document as been vertically scrolled
 - scrollPositionY: how far the document as been vertically scrolled
 - goingDown: if the user is scrolling down